weareplanet/commercetools-planet-integration/README.md

 ### All the Payment Methods You Need

-By default, the connector should work with all payment methods that can be processed via the Redirect & Lightbox integration.
+The connector should work with any payment method that can be processed via the Redirect & Lightbox integration.
 So far, however, we officially support the following payment methods:

 * Cards: MasterCard, Visa, American Express, China Union Pay, Diners, Discover, JCB, Maestro, Dankort
 * Wallets: Apple Pay, Google Pay (Apple Pay is only supported via Redirect)